xujingao13/ORB-SLAM3-Interface-Docker/README.md

 Launch the container using steps in (4).
 If you are inside the container, run the following:

 * Monocular: ```ros2 launch orb_slam3_ros2_wrapper unirobot_mono.launch.py```
 * Stereo: ```ros2 launch orb_slam3_ros2_wrapper unirobot.launch.py```

 ## Running this with Olympe

-1. Set up your Olympe development environment: https://developer.parrot.com/docs/olympe/installation.html.
-Using a virtual environment is highly recommanded.
+1. Set up your Olympe development environment [here](https://developer.parrot.com/docs/olympe/installation.html).
+Using a virtual environment is highly recommanded [here](https://developer.parrot.com/docs/olympe/pip_on_debian_based_distros.html#best-practices).
-1. Generate a parameter file of your Olympe parrot.
+2. Generate a parameter file of your Olympe parrot.
 We have prepared one if you want to use:
 ```bash
 cd /root/colcon_ws/orb_slam3_ros2_wrapper/params
 cp olympe.yaml.temp olympe.yaml
 ```
-Then, change the ``*.yaml`` parameter file you want to use in ``unirobot_mono.launch.py``
+3. Change the ``*.yaml`` parameter file you want to use in ``unirobot_mono.launch.py``
-2. Launch ORB-SLAM3: ```ros2 launch orb_slam3_ros2_wrapper unirobot_mono.launch.py```.
+4. Launch ORB-SLAM3: ```ros2 launch orb_slam3_ros2_wrapper unirobot_mono.launch.py```.
 You should see a window popup which is waiting for images.
 This is partially indicative of the setup correctly done.
-3. Open another terminal and feed images to ORB-SLAM3 through Ros2.
+5. Open another terminal and feed images to ORB-SLAM3 through Ros2.
 Make sure you are in the Olympe development environment
 ```bash
 cd /root/olympe_dev
 python ros2_streaming.py
 ```

+Because the mono type assume the depth based on the computer version so if you find the orbslam3 warning of "not initialized" please shake your camera!

 ## Running this with a Gazebo Classic simulation